DIFFER: Decomposing Individual Reward for Fair Experience Replay in Multi-Agent Reinforcement Learning: Method

-In inference phrase, agent $i$ chooses a greedy action according to its individual action-value $Q_i$ for decentralized execution.
-Therefore, the DER framework meets centralized training and decentralized execution.
-The overall training and evaluation are presented in Algorithm \ref{alg:all}.
+During the inference phrase, agent $i$ chooses a greedy action according to its individual action-value $Q_i$ for decentralized execution.
+Therefore, the DIFFER framework meets centralized training and decentralized execution.
+The overall training and evaluation are presented in Algorithm \ref{algo:all}.